Looking for Mr. Goodbar (1977) Queer Film Focus (F)

 • CONFLATION OF QUEER IDENTITY WITH PATHOLOGY AND VIOLENCE

-Among the films in A Queer Hall of Shame, Looking for Mr. Goodbar may be the most insidious.
+Among the films in The Queer Hall of Shame – see 108 Queer Films from the New Hollywood, below – Looking for Mr. Goodbar may be the most insidious.
 It cloaks itself in the prestige of serious art, presenting itself as a profound meditation on the sexual freedoms of the Disco era.
 After two hours of heterosexual escapades—casual hookups, fleeting romances, and Theresa’s own search for identity—the story, in a nasty example of Bait and Switch, reserves its harshest judgment, not for the straight milieu it has been dissecting, but for queer desire.

 DIRECTOR RICHARD BROOKS